Sudarshana Chakra

 In the Rigveda, the Sudarshana Chakra is stated to be Vishnu's symbol as the wheel of time.
-The discus later emerged as an ayudhapurusha (an anthropomorphic form), as a fierce form of Vishnu, used for the destruction of demons.
+The disc later emerged as an ayudhapurusha (an anthropomorphic form), representing a fierce aspect of Vishnu, used for the destruction of demons.
 As an ayudhapurusha, the deity is known as Chakraperumal, Chakratalvar, Chakradhara, or Chakrapani.

+In the Ramayana, Vishnu takes his seventh avatar Rama on the plea of devas, to kill Ravana.
+Sudarshana Chakra accompanies him (along with Shesha and Panchajanya) and takes the avatar of Shatrughna, Rama's youngest brother and Ayodhya's youngest prince.
+Shatrughna marries Shrutakirti, who is an avatar of Lakshmi's chakra.

 Etymology

 The word Sudarshana is derived from two Sanskrit words – Su (सु) meaning "good/auspicious" and Darshana (दर्शन) meaning "vision".
 In the Monier-Williams dictionary the word Chakra is derived from the root क्रम् (kram) or ऋत् (rt) or क्रि (kri) and refers among many meanings, to the wheel of a carriage, wheel of the sun's chariot or metaphorically to the wheel of time.
 In Tamil, the Sudarshana Chakra is also known as Chakratalvar (disc-devotee).